ArchieMcKay/python-pygame/README.md

 # python-pygame
-All projects for the learning python and pygame module with CodeCreate
+A collection of the projects completed throughout the term as part of the learning python and pygame module for CodeCreate